POP303U/.dotfiles/README.md

 + **Fonts**: CaskaydiaCove Nerd Font

 **Setup**
-Change directory into the `bootstrap` directory and run the setup.sh file Done!
+Change directory into the `bootstrap` directory and run the setup.sh file with the command:
+`sh setup.sh`.

+***Done!***

 **Current Setup!**
 ![So_3__Dez_18_32_04_CET_2023_](https://github.com/POP303U/dotfiles/assets/115036828/12c188f3-74ac-48d4-b3c3-cf5a00e4edf6)

 **Troubleshooting**

-If error occur (no transparency, no statusbar, etc...) look at the neccessary packages!
+If errors occur (no transparency, no statusbar, etc...) look at the neccessary packages!
 Be ready to read errors and google if you don't understand something.
 Check out the i3 docs and the many config guides.
 I recommend you have at least some experience before trying my config.